Culture, identity and healing

 Networking and promoting HIPPY at community events also helps us build strong partnerships and support networks.

-Combine this with our family/ies Enrolment Form information and the feedback from families through home visits and Gatherings it will reveal some deadly people and exciting opportunities.
+Combine this with our family/families Enrolment Form information and the feedback from families through home visits and Gatherings it will reveal some deadly people and exciting opportunities.

-The most rewarding part is seeing families and children grow and achieve, no matter how small the steps.
+The most rewarding part of HIPPY is seeing families and children grow and achieve, no matter how small the steps.

 We celebrate each achievement no matter how big or small, it is important.
 We become a HIPPY family and part of their healing journey, their growth, their story.